corey-alix/littlelightshow/README.md

 - Invoice summary report should show dates if space permits The issue will be that date should be optional yet not in the last column
 - Use PWA tech for offline detection
+- How to determine user role to acquire access control items?

 ## Offline Support